 Mystery Quilt 2025 News:

+Yes, there will be a mystery quilt again this year since it’s a non-show year for the Club.
 The finished quilt measures 60 x 60 with a medallion type center and several borders, some of which are block rows.
 It’s not a sampler, but there are several different blocks.
 The quilt is a straight set, not on point, and has five fabrics – a print, two darks, and two lights.
 The print should be relatively small, and can be floral, swirly, or just something you like.
 Then pick out two darker coordinates that will be both parts of blocks, as well as narrow borders, and two lighter fabrics for blocks and background.

 March 2025 Newsletter -- contains an intro and fabric requirements